Australia national rugby league team: 2010s

 In the last ever scheduled Anzac Test, captain Cameron Smith became just the second player to play 50 tests for Australia, behind former captain, and record cap holder, Darren Lockyer.
 He became the first Australian to wear the gold chevron on his shoulder after a new initiative created by Meninga last year.
 Other players are also honoured, with players that have earned 20+ caps wearing a white chevron, 30+ wearing a bronze chevron, and 40+ wearing a silver chevron on their shoulder.
 If a player beats Lockyer's record for the most appearances, they will wear a 'special purple' commemorative jersey.
 Australia won the final Anzac test-match by a convincing scoreline of 30–12.
 Later in the year, countries were preparing for the grandest stage in the international game, the World Cup.
 However, the biggest talking point wasn't about whether Australia would defend their title.
 It was around Tonga, after many players of Tongan heritage, had quit the opportunity to represent the New Zealand squad in order to play for Tonga.
 Regular Australian prop forward, Andrew Fifita, also followed suit, after initially being announced in Meninga's squad, to the disapproval of Australian halfback Cooper Cronk.
 Meninga, however, also voiced his opinion saying he had no issue with Fifita's decision, as it was great for Tonga, and the international game.
 After conceding early, Australia went on to grit out a tough victory over England.
 The Kangaroos then went on to beat a spirited French team, in a game which saw Wade Graham became the seventh player to equal the record of four tries in a World Cup game, and only the second Australian forward to score four tries in a single game, since Gorden Tallis in 2000.
 Australia finished off their pool stage games, with a comprehensive victory over a gallant Lebanese outfit.
 Australia then advanced past Samoa to the semi-finals with ease, thanks to a record-breaking five tries in a single World Cup match from Valentine Holmes.
 Holmes then remarkably beat his own record a week later, in the semi-finals against Fiji.
 With the six tries, he surpassed former Kangaroo, Wendell Sailor's, record for most tries in a single World Cup tournament, held since 2000.
 In the final, Australia took on England for the first time in 22 years, after facing New Zealand for three consecutive editions.
-The Kangaroos went on to retain the World Cup at Lang Park, the venue, at which they lost the World Cup final, when the tournament was last held in Australia.
+The Kangaroos went on to retain the World Cup at Lang Park in Brisbane, the venue, at which they lost the World Cup final, when the tournament was last held in Australia.
 Australia also became the first team to win 11 World Cup crowns.
 The final score of 6–0, made this the lowest scoring World Cup final in the history of the tournament.
 This was also the first time that a country had won the competition on home soil in 40 years.